eocdb/ocdb-docs/docs/source/ocdb-webui.md

 immediately automatically checked according to [validation rules](ocdb-validation-config.md).

 After going through an automated quality check valid files will be uploaded to OCDB (Status VALIDATED).
-Invalid files will be uploaded as well having the status SUBMITTED,
+Invalid files will be uploaded as well having the status SUBMITTED (but not valid), i. e.
-i. e.
 INVALID.

 After upload, the files' content is transferred to the database by an OCDB administrator (admin action _Process Submission into DB_).
 A second admin action will make the datasets